Out of the Dust, written by Karen Hesse, uses verse to tell the story of Billie Jo Kelby’s life on a farm during the Dust Bowl years.

-- Using mixture of glue, paint, and sand, paint a wall of dust blowing in.
+- Using a mixture of glue, paint, and sand, paint a wall of dust blowing in.

-- Have students write or type the final draft of their poems on a five by five inch piece of paper.
+- Have students write or type the final draft of their poems on a five by a five-inch piece of paper.

 - Glue or pin the poem in the frame area.